plusio/gae-api/README.md

     https://(app engine url)/collections/(collection name)

-You can post to the same url that you use to get a list of the collection.
+You can post to the same url that you use to get the data from a collection.
 Each request should have a timestamp in the time key.
 If the collection you want to post into doesn't exsist it will be created for you.

     {
     	"Column" : "Value",